-I bake enough for and army every year.
+I bake enough for an army every year.
 I give a lot of it away, and eat more than I should.
 Hey, It’s just once a year!

-Now this Waffle Cookie Recipe has been made in my family for as long as I can remember.
+Now, this Waffle Cookie Recipe has been made in my family for as long as I can remember.
 They are one of my Christmas favorites and they are so yummy!
 Don’t ask how many calories we are looking at here, because I don’t want to know.
 I really have no clue.
-This recipe make a gazillion cookies!
+This recipe makes a gazillion cookies!
 Seriously!
 That is a number…a gazillion.
 It is huge!
 You can cut it in half!
 They also freeze really well!
-Great for putting in a gallon ziploc in the back of the Freezer and finding them in February!
+Great for putting in a gallon Ziploc in the back of the Freezer and finding them in February!
 That is a pleasant surprise!

 Shhh…..don’t tell anybody, but you can also dip them in melted chocolate….dark or white!
 So good!
 These are great with a cup of coffee or cocoa, or just by themselves.
 Oh, and you need a waffle iron to make them.
 You guys will have to tell me what you think of my Grandma’s Waffle Cookies!

 Yield 6 dozen